Multiple Testing under High-dimensional Dynamic Factor Model: Methodology

-Under null hypotheses, we shall show that the asymptotic distributions of $T_i$'s are symmetric with mean zero.
-However, when the $i$-th alternative hypothesis is true, the test statistic $T_i$ is likely to be large, in the order of $O_p(n\alpha_i^2 )$.
+Under the null hypotheses, we show that the asymptotic distributions of $T_i$ are symmetric with zero mean.
+However, when the $i$-th alternative hypothesis is true, the test statistic $T_i$ is likely to be large, of the order of $O_p(n\mu_i^2 )$.
 Similar to the nonparametric methods proposed in \cite{barber2015controlling, zou2020new, Du_2021}, we choose a threshold $L>0$ by setting

 and reject $H_{0 i}$ if $T_i\geq L$, where $\beta$ is the target FDR level.
 If the set is empty, we simply set $L =+\infty$ and do not make any rejections.
-Essentially, in \eqref{LL} we use the empirical distribution of the negative statistics to approximate the number of false rejections.
+Essentially, in \eqref{LL} we use the empirical distribution of negative statistics to approximate the number of false rejections.

 \begin{rmk} When applying the conventional BH procedure and its ramifications, we need to compute the $p$-value of the test statistic for each hypothesis in \eqref{hypo}, or other analogous quantities.
-Thus, it requires the exact information of the asymptotic distribution of the test statistics.
+Thus, it is necessary to have exact information about the asymptotic distribution of the test statistics.
 However, our proposed procedure only uses the symmetry property of the asymptotic distribution.
-In particular, we avoid estimating the standard error of the estimated alpha for each individual test.
-While this may create a fairness issue when comparing alphas with different precisions, we shall show that the proposed test statistics still have the symmetry property and the FDR can be controlled at the pre-specified level.
-In Section~\ref{Sec_4.1}, an estimator of the individual standard error under a causal process is proposed as the input to standardize the estimated alpha. \end{rmk}
+In particular, we avoid estimating the standard error of the estimated $\mu_i$ for each individual test.
+Although this may create a fairness issue when comparing $\mu_i$ with different precisions, we show that the proposed test statistics still have the symmetry property and that the FDR can be controlled at the prespecified level.
+In Section~\ref{Sec_4.1}, an estimator of the individual standard error under a causal process is proposed as input to standardize each $\widehat{\mu}_i$. \end{rmk}

-\begin{rmk} The proposed threshold $L$ in \eqref{LL} shares a similar spirit to the knockoff \citep{barber2015controlling}, but they are distinguished in that our procedure does not require any prior information about the distribution of high dimensional idiosyncratic errors.
+\begin{rmk} The threshold $L$ proposed in \eqref{LL} shares a similar spirit to the knockoff \citep{barber2015controlling}, but they differ in that our procedure does not require any prior information about the distribution of high-dimensional idiosyncratic errors.
 This is especially important because it is difficult to estimate the distribution when $p$ is very large. \end{rmk}